htjahyon/mobile-flashcards/feature10.md

 ---
 name: Feature 10
 about: Use this template for adding a new feature to the app.
-title: "Feature: Data space optimization."
+title: "Feature: User can use mobile device."
 ---